flamewing/asl-releases/doc/processor-specific-hints.md

 ## H16

 The instruction set of the H16's core well deserves the label "CISC": complex addressing modes, instructions of extremely variable length, and there are many short forms for instructions with common operands.
 For instance, several instructions know different "formats", depending on the type of source and destination operand.
-The general rule is that AS will always use the shortest possible format, unless it was specified explicitly: angegeben:
+The general rule is that AS will always use the shortest possible format, unless it was specified explicitly:

 ```asm
         mov.l     r4,r7     ; uses R format